latsouckfaye/faye-paul.github.io/_pages/about.md

 Hi👋, Paul there!

-- I am a Data Engineer / Analyst.
+I am a Data Engineer / Analyst.

-- 🔭 As a Data passionate, I enjoy automating and deploying web applications for Data Analysis.​
+🔭 As a Data passionate, I enjoy automating and deploying web applications for Data Analysis.​

-- 👨🏻‍💻 Last 3 years, I have worked on spatial analysis of seafloor data.
-I have built a Machine Learning based Methodology to automate seafloor geomorphologic mapping and provide statistical tools for reproducibility.
+👨🏻‍💻 Last 3 years, I have worked on spatial analysis of seafloor data.
+I have built a Machine Learning based methodology to automate seafloor geomorphologic mapping and provide statistical tools for reproducibility.

-- ❤️ I also like to draw, write short narrative texts/poems, read, go for a run, travel to meet people and discover new places.
+❤️ I also like to draw, write short narrative texts/poems, read, go for a run, travel to meet people and discover new places.